sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/07-js-integration/README.md

 ### Finding declaration files

-Soon after TypeScript was releases, Boris Yankov set up a GitHub repository to house TypeScript declaration files for popular 3rd party JavaScript libraries.
+Soon after TypeScript was released, Boris Yankov set up a GitHub repository to house TypeScript declaration files for popular 3rd party JavaScript libraries.

 This repository, named *Definitely Typed*, is now the go-to repository for declaration files.